falkr/ttm4175/pages/unit-net3/teamwork.md

 :goals: After this lab you will be able to:

-- Recognise the role of routing in networking
+- Recognize the role of routing in networking
 - Use `ip route` for managing routes
 - Retrieve basic DNS information
 - Deploy simple network services